control-toolbox/OptimalControl.jl/docs/src/tutorial-basic-example.md

 using Plots
 ```

+## Definition of the optimal control problem

-Then, we can define the problem
+Let us define the problem

 ```@example main
 @def ocp begin